ignite/cli/docs/docs/02-guide/06-ibc.md

 }
 ```

-To make sure the receiving chain has content on the creator of a blog post, add
-the `msg.Creator` value to the IBC `packet`.
+To make sure the receiving chain has content on the creator of a blog post, add the `msg.Creator` value to the IBC `packet`.

-- The content of the `sender` of the message is automatically included in
-  `SendIbcPost` message.
-- The sender is verified as the signer of the message, so you can add the
-  `msg.Sender` as the creator to the new packet
-- before it is sent over IBC.

 ```go title="x/blog/keeper/msg_server_ibc_post.go"
 package keeper